ymc-thzi/clickspark.js/README.md

 ## Automatic click binding (default particle effect)

-use jQuery to add clickspark to every HTML element:
+use jQuery to add ClickSpark to HTML-elements:

 ```javascript
 $('h1').clickSpark();
 ```

-On a click on the h1 the default sparkle effect will be fired.
+On a click on the h1 the default sparkling effect will be fired.

 ## Automatic configured click binding (customized particle effect)

-use jQuery to add clickspark to HTML-elements.
-Cconfigure particle attributes for example like this:
+use jQuery to add ClickSpark to HTML-elements.
+Configure particle attributes for example like this:

 ```javascript
 $('h1').clickSpark({